- Allen G. Aaronson Department of Marketing & International Business

 - (646) 312-3303

-L. Nachum, How much social responsibility should firms assume and of which kind?
-Guidelines for firms’ social engagement.
-Forthcoming, L.C.
+L. Nachum, How much social responsibility should firms strategically assume and of which kind?
+In L.C.
 Leonidou, C.S.
 Katsikeas, S. Samiee, and C.N.
 Leonidou (Eds.), Socially-Responsible International Business: Critical Issues and the Way Forward.
-Edward Elgar, 2018
+Edward Elgar, 2019.

 S.N.
 Abdullah, K.N.I.
 Ismail and L. Nachum (authors’ names in a-b order).
 Does women participation on boards create value?
 The impact of societal perceptions and corporate governance in emerging markets.
 Strategic Management Journal 2016, Vol. 37, issue 3, pp. 466-476.